Non-CO2 Programme

 • You must join the meeting promptly at the allocated time.
 Any delay in joining the meeting will result in less time for your presentation and Q&A time.

 • No more than three members of the consortium, including the project lead, can attend the Panel session.
-The names and e-mail address of the attendees must be communicated to ATI via e-mailing competitions@ati.org.uk at least three working days prior to the date of the Panel.
 If more than three attendees join the Panel, the additional project attendees will be asked to leave the meeting.
 In unforeseen circumstances, applicants are permitted to replace project attendees, but must inform the ATI via the above e-mail address, prior to their allocated Panel date.

 • You must ensure that you have access to suitable IT equipment, with your camera and sound turned on, and are able to share your screen to present your slides.